 All our COAST+RANGE dog food formulas are high in quality animal protein which is a natural source of amino acids like Taurine (along with Cystine and Methionine which help ensure the absorption and use of ALL amino acids).

-TRY A FREE SAMPLE - See how COAST+RANGE Formulas can help your dog.
-Samples are FREE and ship anywhere in the US for a flat $3.
+TRY A FREE SAMPLE - Answer a few simple questions to see how personalized nutrition can help your dog.
+Samples are FREE and we ship anywhere in the US (except AK and HI) for a flat $3

 THE FDA / DCM TIMELINE